LiteLDev/LegacyScriptEngine/docs/apis/GameAPI/Item.md

   - item : `Item`
     Judged items
 - Return value: is the same kind of item
 - Return value type:  `Boolean`

+#### Increase Item Count

+!!! warning
+This function is only available in 0.19.1 and later.

+`it.addCount(count)`

+- Parameters:
+  - count : `Integer`
+    Amount to add
+- Return value: Whether setting was successful
+- Return value type:  `Boolean`

+#### Decrease Item Count

+!!! warning
+This function is only available in 0.19.1 and later.

+`it.removeCount(count)`

+- Parameters:
+  - count : `Integer`
+    Amount to remove
+- Return value: Whether setting was successful
+- Return value type:  `Boolean`

+#### Set Item Count

+!!! warning
+This function is only available in 0.19.1 and later.

+`it.setCount(count)`

+- Parameters:
+  - count : `Integer`
+    Amount to set
+- Return value: Whether setting was successful
+- Return value type:  `Boolean`